ThalesGroup/pybiscus/README.md

 ## Contributing

-If you are interested in contributing to the Hibiscus project, start by reading the [Contributing guide](/CONTRIBUTING.md).
+If you are interested in contributing to the Pybiscus project, start by reading the [Contributing guide](/CONTRIBUTING.md).

 ## License